-There is a myth that if you provide amazing service it’s the only thing customers need to remain loyal to your business.
-Having amazing service is a necessity.
-It’s table stakes.
+There is a myth that if you provide amazing service, it’s the only thing customers need to remain loyal to your business.
+Providing amazing service is a necessity.
 If your customers don’t have a good experience, you won’t be in business long.
 But having a good experience is no longer enough.

 Insurance companies and agents everywhere lost millions of dollars when Geico offered to save you 15% in 15 minutes or less.
 Where is the loyalty?
 With more options, greater discounts, convenience, speed, and awareness, customer loyalty is declining.

 So how do you stand out?
 How do you rebook or reconnect with past customers?

 Stay Top of Mind to Reconnect With Past Customers